Auditing actions when using personal AI assistants

 Treat an assistant like any other service that touches data.
 Apply data minimisation and least privilege.
 Practical controls:

-- Block the assistant from accessing directories unless a clear business need exists.
+- Block the assistant from accessing directories unless there is a clear business need.

-- Apply label-based access control on sensitive docs so any assistant access generates an alert.
+- Apply label-based access control on sensitive documents so assistant access generates an alert.

 - Use data loss prevention rules that scan prompts for regulated data patterns and block or redact before sending.

-- Encrypt logs at rest and in transit.
-Use separate keys for audit stores.
+- Encrypt logs at rest and in transit, with separate keys for audit stores.

-For Microsoft Copilot scenarios, remember that the assistant only sees files to which the signed-in account already has access.
-That narrows exposure, but does not remove the need for DLP and labeling.
+For Microsoft Copilot scenarios, remember that the assistant only sees files the signed-in account already has access to.
+That reduces exposure, but it does not remove the need for DLP and labelling.

 Training staff on compliance

-Training must be short, practical and repeated.
+Training has to be short, practical and repeated.
 Teach people how to:

-- Identify what data is safe to include in a prompt.
+- Spot what data is safe to put into a prompt.

 - Use redaction or placeholder values instead of real identifiers.

-- Tag documents correctly so access is governed by policy.
+- Tag documents correctly so access follows policy.

-- Recognise when a prompt should be an IT ticket rather than a casual request.
+- Recognise when a prompt should be an IT ticket rather than a casual ask.

 Run short simulations.
-Give two-minute exercises where an employee must decide whether a prompt is safe.
-Track results and focus training on common errors.
-Make the training part of onboarding and repeat it every six months.
+Give people two-minute exercises where they decide whether a prompt is safe.
+Track the results and focus training on the mistakes that keep showing up.
+Put it into onboarding and repeat it every six months.

 Regular audits and evaluations

-Schedule audits that examine logs, policy adherence and technical controls.
-My routine:
+Schedule audits that check logs, policy adherence and technical controls.
+My routine would be:

 - Quarterly technical review of logs and alert rules.

-- Annual compliance audit that samples prompts and verifies retention and access.
+- Annual compliance audit that samples prompts and checks retention and access.

-- Post-incident review for any time an assistant caused a data exposure.
+- Post-incident review for any time an assistant causes a data exposure.

-Measure metrics.
-Useful ones are the number of blocked prompts per month, average time to investigate an alert, and the percentage of documents correctly labelled.
-Use those numbers to decide where to tighten controls.
+Track a few numbers: blocked prompts per month, average time to investigate an alert and the percentage of documents correctly labelled.
+Those figures show where controls are too loose.

 Updating enterprise policies